EternalBlue3/Tic-Tac-Toe-AI/README.md

 # Tic-Tac-Toe-AI
-A simple tic tac toe ai with negamax implementation.
+A simple Tic Tac Toe AI with negamax implementation.